-Choosing the BEST camping and hammock tarp to make all your adventures more comfortable!
+The BEST camping and hammock tarp to make all your adventures more comfortable!

-For the most protection in cold and damp weather, I choose the 12' x 10' tarp shelter shown above.
-(Actually, since Be Prepared is my motto, I use this tarp 99% of the time - even in the heat of Summer!)
-In my opinion, this tarp has the best protection and offers the most configuration possibilities.
+Actually, since Be Prepared is my motto, I use this tarp 80% of the time - even in the heat of Summer!
+Check out the SLIGHTLY smaller tarp I rely on the rest of time below.
+In my opinion, this "tarp with doors" has the best protection and offers the most configuration possibilities.

-Why do I consider this the BEST Camping and Hammock Tarp?:
+Why do I consider this the BEST Camping and Hammock Tarp?

-• In warmer conditions, the "doors" can be folded back (inside or outside) for better air flow.
+In warmer conditions, the "doors" can be folded back (inside or outside) for better air flow.
 If you have neighbors, the doors can be closed temporarily for dressing.

-• The lower left hand image below shows only two guy lines used per side when the tarp is more of a sun shade.
+The lower left hand image below shows only two guy lines used per side when the tarp is more of a sun shade.
 Or the tarp can be staked out in a rectangle with four stakes per side.

 This VERSATILE tarp provides maximum versatility over your hammock.
 But it is also a roomy ground shelter for the solo camper or couple.